adam7/delugia-code/README.md

 [![Actions Status](https://github.com/adam7/delugia-code/workflows/Generate%20Fonts/badge.svg)](https://github.com/adam7/delugia-code/actions)

 ### How to use
 You can download the patched font from the [Releases page](https://github.com/adam7/delugia-code/releases) of this repo and install them as you would any other font.
+Once installed the Powerline version can be referenced as `Delugia Nerd Font` and the Complete version as `Delugia Nerd Font Complete`.

 ### Help!
 I know basically nothing about patching fonts so all contributions are 🦸‍ welcome.